tknight31/iintrinsic-front-end/README.md

 * Authorized user sign up and log in
 * Works in conjunction with [Cloudinary](https://cloudinary.com/) to store user and project photos.
 * Redux provides persistent state across all app pages
-* On login users location data is saved.
+* On login users' location data is saved.
 Using the [Google Maps API](https://developers.google.com/maps/), users are able to see other users around them
 * User can turn on 'Ghost Mode', removing them from the main map
 * Users can create/edit projects, update their profile and skills
 * Users can see other users' info, skills, and projects.
 User can request to join another user's project